Aix-en-Provence City Guide for Visitors

 13100 Aix-en-Provence

-Château de la Gaude, a stunning property just a quick drive north of the city, is a sight.
-This former private mansion, now a bastide, boasts a breathtaking garden and 15 hectares of vineyards under the AOP Coteaux d’Aix-en-Provence.
+Château de la Gaude, a stunning property located just a short drive north of the city, is a sight to behold.
+This former private mansion, now a bastide, boasts a breathtaking garden and 15 hectares of vineyards under the AOP Côteaux d’Aix-en-Provence.
 There are several restaurants here under the guidance of a Michelin-starred chef.
 For a captivating lunch experience, we recommend La Brasserie K, especially if you can book a table on the terrace and soak in the beauty of the surroundings.

 3959 Route des Pinchinats